 to adoption, fostering, and our processes.

-If the FAQ does not answer your question(s), please email us and we will respond within 24-48 business hours.
+If the FAQ does not answer your question(s), please email us and we will respond as soon as possible.

 Do you have a facility?

 No, there is no rescue facility, building, shelter, or physical

 address.
 Erica's Waggy Tails, Inc. is a foster-based rescue.
 Each dog

 is located with a different foster family, foster homes are through out South Carolina.

 The typical adoption fee is $235 unless otherwise specified.
 The most

 an adoption fee will ever be is $350 if extensive vet care was done on

 the dog such as heartworm treatment, surgery, or an emergency.
 The adoption fee is only a very

 small fraction of what is typically spent on each dog.
 We would not be